kvasilas/RPI_home_theater/README.md

 # RPI_home_theater
-Code for Raspberry pi use as a home theater.
+Code use as a home theater.

+Originally intended on being run with a raspberry pi.
+Will be ran on an andriod tv box that boots peppermint or ubuntu.

 ## Ideas
 - boot up on start and is a file on the home screen